Module 3 of 5

 Major model providers (OpenAI, Anthropic, Google) expose their models through REST APIs with a common structure: you send a JSON request containing your messages and parameters, and receive a JSON response with the model’s output.
 Python client libraries wrap this into clean function calls.

 The core abstraction is the messages array: a list of (role, content) pairs representing the conversation.
 A system message sets the model’s behaviour, a user message provides the input, and the model returns an assistant message with its response.
-This is the same structure you used in Day 2 for prompting: the API formalises it.
+This is the same structure you used in Module 2 for prompting: the API formalises it.

 Key parameters that affect output quality and cost: temperature (0 for deterministic classification, higher for creative tasks), max_tokens (cap the response length: for binary classification, 10 tokens is more than enough), and model (the specific model version, which should be pinned for reproducibility).